tpbarron/vehicle_optimization/README.md

 Dependencies:

-libboost-all-dev
+  * libboost-all-dev
-mongodb
+  * mongodb

-Can be installed using:
+These can be installed using:

+  apt-get install libboost-all-dev<br/>
-sudo apt-get install libboost-all-dev sudo apt-get install mongodb
+  apt-get install mongodb

 To build you need to link the following libraries (in this order): pthread, mongoclient, crypto, ssl, boost_thread, boost_filesystem, boost_system